toskatok/lg/README.md

 ## Transport
 LG have an awesome way for customizing portocol named `Transport`.
-Transports give you a way for sending your generated data over your protocol with ease.
+Transports give you a way for sending your generated data over *your protocol* with ease.

 ## Generator
 LG is fully customizable so you can generate data with your own structure and publish it on your own topic.
-For this LG has the `Generator` interface is defined in `generator/`.
+For this LG has the `Generator` interface that is defined in `generator/`.

 ## Running
-You can run LG with following syntax:
+You can run LG execuable version with following syntax:

 ```sh
 lg --destination http://127.0.0.1:1883 --rate 1ms
 ```

 In `config.yml` you can specifies generator configuration.
-If your destination has scheme `http://` your transport is HTTP and if it has `mqtt://` your transport is MQTT.
+If your destination has scheme `http://` your transport will be HTTP and if it has `mqtt://` your transport will be MQTT.

+## Use Cases
-## Set I1820 on fire
+### Set I1820 on fire
-### TTN (over HTTP)
+#### TTN (over HTTP)
 With this load generator, we try to put a load on I1820 TTN Integration module in link component and we get the following results.